The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Data

 \subsection{Member star selection}

-To select actual member stars for the three dSphs, we utilize the membership catalog for dwarf galaxies by \cite{Pace2022}.
 The membership probabilities for stars associated to known MW dwarf galaxies are calculated by \cite{Pace2022} according to their {\it Gaia} parallaxes and spatial distributions, with a projected Plummer model adopted as the prior for the spatial distribution.
 Specifically, we first select stars with the probability $\texttt{mem\_fixed}$ or $\texttt{mem\_fixed\_complete}$ greater than 0.9 from the membership catalog of \cite{Pace2022}.
-We cross match the sample of stars observed by DESI in the footprints of the three dSphs or in \cite{Walker2023} to these high probability member stars, to obtain our sample of spectroscopically observed member stars.
-The matching is based on a searching radius of 0.3~arcsec.
-In the end, we further include $3\sigma$ clippings to the LOSVs and metallicities to further discard stars that are at the tail of the LOSV and metallicity distributions, which are possible contaminations.
-For LOSV, we use the systemic LOSV and its dispersion in Table~\ref{tab:dwarf prop} to set the $3\sigma$ boundaries for each dSphs.
-For metallicity we use the mean and standard deviation of our samples to set the $3\sigma$ boundaries.
-We also discard stars beyond $2.5$ half-light radius from the center of each dSphs to further exclude possible contaminations and dwarf halo stars \citep[e.g.][]{Deason2022}.
+We cross match the sample of stars observed by DESI in the footprints of the three dSphs or in \cite{Walker2023} to these high probability member stars, to obtain our sample of spectroscopically observed member stars, with a searching radius of 0.3~arcsec.
+In the end, we further include $3\sigma$ clippings to the LOSVs and metallicities to remove stars at the tail of the distributions.
+For LOSV, we use the systemic LOSV and its dispersion in Table~\ref{tab:dwarf prop} to set the $3\sigma$ boundaries.
+For metallicity we use the mean and standard deviation of our samples.
+We also discard stars beyond $2.5$ half-light radius from the center of each dSphs to exclude possible interlopers and dwarf halo stars \citep[e.g.][]{Deason2022}.

-In our analysis, the central coordinates and systemic velocities of each dwarf galaxy have been subtracted from the observed coordinates and velocities for each member star in Cartesian coordinates, to correct the perspective rotation \citep{Feast1961}.
-The central coordinates and systemic proper motions for three dSphs are provided in Table~\ref{tab:dwarf prop}.
-The systemic LOSV of each dSph is the mean LOSV of its member stars selected above.
+The central coordinates and systemic velocities of each dSph have been subtracted from the observed coordinates and velocities for each member star in Cartesian coordinates, to correct the perspective rotation \citep{Feast1961}.
+The central coordinates and systemic proper motions are provided in Table~\ref{tab:dwarf prop}.
+The systemic LOSV is the mean LOSV of its member stars selected above.